Mitsunori Yoshida

 Mitsunori Yoshida (吉田 光範, Yoshida Mitsunori) is a former Japanese football player.
 He played for Japan national team.

 Club career

 Yoshida was born in Kariya on March 8, 1962.
 After graduating from Kariya Industrial High School, he joined Japan Soccer League side Yamaha Motors (later Júbilo Iwata) in 1980.
 The club won 1982 Emperor's Cup and 1987–88 Japan Soccer League.
 He never moved to any other club and retired as an Iwata player after the 1995 season.
 He played total 275 league matches and scored 35 goals for club.

 National team career

-Yoshida was capped 35 times and scored 2 goals for the Japanese national team between 1988 and 1993.
+Yoshida was capped 35 times and scored 2 goals for the Japan national team between 1988 and 1993.
 He made his international debut in a friendly against China on June 2, 1988 at Nagoya Mizuho Athletics Stadium.
 He scored his first international goal against China on May 13, 1989 at Okayama Stadium.
 He was a member of the Japan team that won the 1992 Asian Cup.
 He played twice in the tournament.